 Sweet Berries - only found in taiga forests and grow on thorny bushes.
 Getting too close to one will hurt you, but the berries can be used as a decent food source due to quick growing time.

 Chorus Fruits - can only be found in The End.
 Only after braving The End and defeating The Ender Dragon will you be able to find these fruits on the outer End islands.
 Eating them can often cause unpredictable movement!
 Cooking and crafting them can give you access to purpur blocks.

 There are other farmable items in the Minecraft world that have certain conditions that need to be met to grow properly.

-Kelp can be found in most ocean biomes.
-It can be found underwater and works a bit differently than the other vegetables as it is grown underwater and not on a tilled plot on the surface.
-It can be used to make Dried Kelp, a small food source that can be consumed faster than regular food.
+Kelp - can be found in most ocean biomes.
+It can be found underwater and grown underwater.
+It can be used to make dried kelp as a small food source that can be consumed faster than regular food.